-iv) Respond
+Respond

 - Apologise using the words 'I/we are sorry'.
-It can improve your relationship with the complainant. - Respond to the complainant with a clear decision and explain your reason for the decision. - Written responses may be more suitable for complex matters.
+It can improve your relationship with the complainant. - Respond to the complainant with a clear decision and explain your reason for the decision. - Written responses may be more suitable for complex matters. - Communicate outcomes promptly.

-- Communicate outcomes promptly. - Recognise that it may take several meetings to come to resolution.
+• Recognise that it may take several meetings to come to resolution.

-v) Follow up
+Follow up

-- Check if complainant is satisfied with the resolution. - Ask complainants for feedback. - Outline alternative options available to the complainant. - Reviews should be carried out by staff who haven't been previously involved. - Complaints are evaluated and discussed at the relevant committee eg improvement, clinical governance meeting (with consideration to confidentiality).
+- Check if complainant is satisfied with the resolution. - Ask complainants for feedback. - Outline alternative options available to the complainant. - Reviews should be carried out by staff who have not been previously involved. - Complaints are evaluated and discussed at the relevant committee e.g. Clinical Governance Committee (with consideration to confidentiality).

-vi) Consider
+Consider